r-link/microtome_slides/README.md

     select a representative section of the sample (i.e., avoid tension and compression wood).
 The best is to trace the ray parenchyma to avoid including incomplete vessels.
-It is usually sufficient to have a subsample of around 300-500 vessels; with 1000+ you are definitely on the safe side.
+It is usually sufficient to have a subsample of around 300-500 vessels, but it is preferable to have 1000+ to be on the safe side.

+  - If you created the new file by *Ctrl + Shift + V*, the size is automatically scaled to the selection, so do this instead of manually creating a new file to reduce file size (which improves computing time).

 ![](figures/step6.png)